 Over the past few years, LinkedIn has built a platform that makes networking and career-building simple, easy and entertaining.
 With the addition of long-form posts, an increase in video content and an uptick in interest-focused groups, LinkedIn has created a space where people of all backgrounds and careers can connect and share ideas.
 It has turned into a place of positivity and learning instead of a place where you only go to search for a new job.

 One of the most important parts of anyone’s LinkedIn experience is their profile.
 Much like Facebook and Twitter, you profile is the place people go first to learn about who you are.
 Completing the information and questions on this page can lead to a better overall experience on the website or app.
 Here are a few tips to help you get started.

 Humans are wired to connect to images of faces.
 Adding a picture of yourself not only makes it easier for your connections to quickly recognize you, but it also adds to the overall “social” experience once you begin interacting with other people’s posts.
-A formal headshot is the most common profile image on LinkedIn, but as the pandemic continues, more and more people are changing their profile pictures to reflect their current work environment.
-For example, my current profile picture is a selfie I took in my home office.
+A formal headshot is the most common profile image on LinkedIn, but more and more people are changing their profile pictures to reflect their current work environment.

 Take a little time to list out all the jobs you’ve had since you started your career.
 This section of you profile can be treated like a digital résumé.
 Listing out your career moves and promotions is a great way to show your experience and expertise.

 Much like listing your careers, making sure you mention any awards or honors you’ve received in your field is also a great way to show your expertise.
 Have you been given an award from your community or a local organization?
 Add it to your profile!

 5. Connect with your business contacts, colleagues and friends